fragmede/kubernetes-for-greybeards/book.md

      ✨
 1. Welcome to your first kubernetes cluster!

+grab some info about it with `kubectl cluster-info --context kind-kind`

-Since we're using kind, we can run
+Since we're using kind, we can just run
 ```bash
  docker exec -it kind-control-plane bash
 ```